berendkleinhaneveld/Registrationshop/INSTRUCTIONS.md

 # Build instructions

 This file contains the instructions for building and running RegistrationShop on OS X, Linux and Windows.
+For Linux/Ubuntu, there is a more extended guide over [here](https://github./com/berendkleinhaneveld/Registrationshop/INSTRUCTIONS_UBUNTU.md) which describes every step needed for installing RegistrationShop on a fresh install of Ubuntu.

 ### Prerequisites